-Parents Of Man Arrested for Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness
+Parents Of Man Arrested For Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness

 MODESTO (CBS13) – A horrifying and heartbreaking discovery: A Modesto couple was watching a CBS13 report this week of a man arrested for making creepy comments about kidnapping children, and then realized the man under arrest was their own son they reported missing.

 The couple said their son, Matthew Brauer, has been battling mental illness.
-Now, they are opening up and sharing their painful journey trying to help him.READ MORE: Deadline To Submit Candidacy For California Recall Set For July 16
+Now, they are opening up and sharing their painful journey trying to help him.READ MORE: Wildfires Continue To Threaten Homes In Far Northern California As July Fourth Danger Looms

 Karen and Doug Hea had not seen their son in a year.